stovak/SwiftFFMpeg/README.md

 Key behaviours of the script:

-1. Downloads the FFmpeg 8.0 release tarball from GitHub (retrying automatically and falling back to the `codeload.github.com` mirror if the primary host is temporarily unavailable).
+1. Uses a pre-cloned FFmpeg source directory when `FFMPEG_SOURCE_DIR` is set (ideal for CI environments that fetch the repository separately) or downloads the FFmpeg 8.0 release tarball from GitHub (retrying automatically, authenticating with `GITHUB_TOKEN` when available, and falling back to the `codeload.github.com` and API tarball mirrors if the primary host is temporarily unavailable).
 Override `FFMPEG_SOURCE_URL` when you need to point at an internal mirror.
 2. Configures and compiles FFmpeg for each architecture requested via the `ARCHS` environment variable (defaults to the host architecture)
 3. Builds framework bundles for all FFmpeg libraries in `output/<arch>/framework`
 4. Emits XCFramework slices under `output/xcframework/`